Skip Navigation

 If you notice any errors in the below information, please contact our Webmaster

-421 Water will approach low lying parking lots at the Waterbury State Office complex, and Rowe Field in Waterbury will flood.
-Downstream in Richmond, Bridge Street at the Winooski bridge near the Round Church will be inundated, and the Richmond public park will flood.
-The river will be out of its banks from Waterbury downstream through Richmond, with considerable field flooding.
+421 In Waterbury, high water will encroach properties on Randall Street, Foundry Street and Route 2 crossing Thatcher Brook.
+Rowe Field will flood.
+High water will also approach low lying parking lots at the Waterbury State Office Complex.
+Downstream in Richmond, Bridge Street near the Round Church and the public park will begin to flood.
+Considerable field flooding will occur from Waterbury downstream through Richmond.

 419 Water will flood fields behind the Vermont State Office Complex in Waterbury.
 Field flooding will occur from Waterbury downstream through Richmond.